nicolevanderhoeven/spice-runner/docs/IMPLEMENTATION-SUMMARY.md

-# Kubernetes Cluster Monitoring - Implementation Summary
+# Kubernetes Cluster Monitoring implementation summary

-## Overview
+This document summarizes the implementation of a comprehensive Kubernetes cluster monitoring solution based on industry-standard open-source tools and best practices.

-Successfully implemented a comprehensive Kubernetes cluster monitoring solution based on industry-standard open-source tools and best practices.
+## What was implemented

-## What Was Implemented
+The implementation includes the following components.

-### 1. **kube-state-metrics Deployment** ✅
+### kube-state-metrics deployment

 Added to `k8s/observability-stack.yaml`: